 Importance of Roof Pitch

-High pitch is still an important factor from another perspective.
+High pitch is still an essential factor from another perspective.
 For example, a steep roof is less likely to allow leaves and debris to collect.
 This prevents the build-up of moisture against the shingles, thus preventing the growth of algae and moss.
-On the other hand, the same roof located in an unshaded area is likely to take the full impact of sunlight, which can cause faster deterioration.
+On the other hand, the same roof in an unshaded area is likely to take the full impact of sunlight, which can cause faster deterioration.

 Impact of Roof Pitch